Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Timeline:

-• Commercial power to the grid via ARC reactor in the early 2030s
+• Commercial power to the grid via ARC reactor (400 MWe) in early 2030s, near Richmond, Virginia

 2. Helion Energy — Microsoft’s Bet

 The Technology: Field-Reversed Configuration (FRC) with pulsed magnetic fusion.
+(FRC is an alternative to tokamaks—instead of a donut, imagine two magnetic bubbles colliding and fusing.)
 The technical innovation?
 Helion captures electricity directly from the fusion reaction, skipping the steam turbine entirely.
+Most power plants—even nuclear ones—use heat to boil water into steam that spins turbines.
+Helion skips all of that.
 It’s like going from combustion engines to electric motors—eliminating an entire layer of inefficiency.

 The Milestone: Helion’s seventh-generation prototype, Polaris, became operational in late 2024 in their 27,000-square-foot facility in Everett, Washington.
-It took three years to build—remarkably fast by fusion standards.
+It took three years to build—fast by fusion standards.
 By mid-2025, Polaris was creating the largest FRC plasmas the company had ever achieved.

 The Deal: Microsoft’s 2023 binding agreement to buy 50 MW by 2028 remains the most aggressive commercial timeline in the industry.

-Status: In July 2025, Helion broke ground on Orion—their first commercial fusion power plant—in Chelan County, Washington.
+Status: In July 2025, Helion broke ground on Orion—their first commercial fusion power plant—in Malaga, Washington.
 Not a prototype.
 Not a demonstration facility.
 A power plant designed to plug into the grid and deliver electricity to Microsoft.

 In January 2025, Helion closed a $425 million Series F round, pushing their valuation to $5.245 billion.
 Investors included Sam Altman, Lightspeed, SoftBank, and Nucor—the steel company.
 (When a steel manufacturer bets on fusion, they’re not thinking about press releases.
 They’re thinking about energy costs.)